 One of the most unique features of Apple Network Server AIX is its built-in support for Mac OS clients, and one that probably escaped the notice of most of its users (I didn't learn about this until many years later).
 Using AppleTalk, Mac OS clients can make requests of a remote Network Server, including sending it remote jobs or commands, performing system administration, or even mounting a command shell.

 The magic is due not only to ANS AIX's built-in AppleTalk stack but also a unique server-side implementation of Apple Events and a system process called the Program to Program Communications Daemon (ppcd).
 In the NWServer scheme of operations, a Mac OS client can ask the AppleTalk network for servers that implement a particular service (a server may of course run multiple services), and finding one, can authenticate to it and request services by opening an AppleTalk network connection and/or sending Apple Events.
 The support for this feature on the Mac side is provided by the standard AppleTalk PPC Toolkit (Program to Program Communication, not to be confused with PowerPC; the feature works on 68K and PowerPC clients) and the PPCBrowser interface, supplemented by the Network Server extension.
 To the Mac, the ANS just looks like another Mac that implements remote Apple Events.
-On the server side, ppcd looks at a list of services in /etc/ppcd.conf and starts an appropriate daemon based on the signature of the AppleEvent it receives (think of it as an AppleTalk RPC implementation).
+On the server side, ppcd looks at a list of services in /etc/ppcd.conf and starts an appropriate daemon based on the signature of the AppleEvent it receives (think of it as an AppleTalk RPC implementation, or an Apple events-aware sort of inetd).
 The daemon uses the AIX implementation of the Apple Event Manager and the built-in AppleTalk stack to exchange events, or send and receive data over an ADSP (AppleTalk Data Stream Protocol) socket.

 This sounds like it would be an amazingly useful feature, particularly for enabling remote applications to be run on the much more powerful and preemptively multitasking ANS and allowing the Mac process to only have to service UI events, but Apple dropped the concept when the ANS was dropped and never resurrected it.
 While it might be possible to use AppleTalk-aware operating systems to emulate the data connection, I don't know of any other server OS that has ever implemented the Apple Events side, and changes to the Apple Event Manager in Mac OS 9 have made OS 9 incompatible with these clients.
 Thus, sadly, only an AIX ANS and a pre-OS 9 (8.1, 7.x or A/UX recommended) Mac can take advantage of this infrastructure; no Macs since can do so.
 Still, it's worth looking at how it functioned if for no other reason than historical interest.